agnij-dutta/Movr/README.md

 ## 🛠️ CLI Tool

-The CLI tool provides an easy way to interact with the APM registry:
+The CLI tool provides an easy way to interact with the Movr registry:

 ```
 cli/